hackerharsh-77/Chat-messaging-App/README.md

-Chat App created using React JS and Firebase
+Created a Chat App using React JS and Firebase